rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Here is a list of important and/or interesting questions concerning human gene-editing that I've generated.
 Any further question or operationalization would be welcome in the comments.

-I've written up some of the questions, which range in clarity and resolvability, from this list on Metaculus[^gene_edit_Metaculus] and Manifold Markets; my criteria for doing this was whether I (and some others) thought the outcome of the question seemed to strongly depend on people's attitudes towards human gene-editing[^tournament].
+I've written up some of the questions[^questions-gene-editing], which range in clarity and resolvability, from this list on Metaculus[^gene_edit_Metaculus] and Manifold Markets; my criteria for doing this was whether I (and some others) thought the outcome of the question seemed to strongly depend on people's attitudes towards human gene-editing[^tournament].

 [^tournament]: This is an aside, but since there is a non-trivial chance that I will be able to lead a tournament on embryo editing and selection for enhancement on Metaculus in the coming months, I avoided choosing questions from this list that would be better suited for such a tournament.

 [^gene_edit_Metaculus]: The following open questions on human gene-editing exist on Metaculus (searched "gene edit"): Total Gene-Edited Human Births before 2030 <https://www.metaculus.com/questions/3289/how-many-gene-edited-babies-will-have-been-born-worldwide-by-the-end-of-2029/>; Date of Birth of First Cloned Human <https://www.metaculus.com/questions/1537/when-will-the-first-cloned-human-be-born/>; By the year 2100, will any jurisdiction enforce requirements for all births to be genetically engineered? <https://www.metaculus.com/questions/7250/ban-on-genetically-unmodified-humans/>; Will the first human clone be made in China? <https://www.metaculus.com/questions/7660/will-the-first-human-clone-be-made-in-china/>; Will an anti-discrimination law be enacted to protect U.S. federal employees who have been genetically-edited or screened as embryos by 2100? <https://www.metaculus.com/questions/9752/protection-for-the-gene-editedscreened/>; When will a person who was not screened or genetically modified as an embryo file a lawsuit against their parents for not doing so? <https://www.metaculus.com/questions/9793/unscreenunmodified-person-sues-parents/>

+[^questions-gene-editing]: I asked these questions, as well as the one in the section on gene-editing ethics and governance, without having read much on gene-editing.
+Given this, the questions I ask may not be the most important considerations for the biology, technology, ethics, and governance of gene-editing.
+I did not go back and revise these questions after learning more about gene-editing.
+Any considerations for revisions would be appreciated.

 - How many research results will there be for [TALENS, ZFNs, CRISPR, other genome editors] in [2025, 2030, 2035]?
 - When will the [4th, 100th, 1000th] gene-edited human child be born?